Sufficient Wigner Negativity Implies Genuine Multipartite Entanglement

 where $K(\alpha,\mathcal{R})$ is the convolution kernel

 Then, the smoothed Wigner function lower bounds, up to a factor, the trace distance to all non-GME states as

-Hence, $\exists\alpha : \widetilde{W}_{\tr_{-}\rho}(\alpha;\mathcal{R}) < 0$ implies that $\rho$ is GME. \end{theorem} Here, $\|\bullet\|_1$ is the trace norm, and the proof is laid out in full in Sec.~(S2) of the Supplemental Material \cite{supplement}.
-Therefore, if the negativities in the centre-of-mass Wigner function persist even after smoothing it with an appropriate filter function, there must be GME.
+Hence, $\exists\alpha : \widetilde{W}_{\tr_{-}\rho}(\alpha;\mathcal{R}) < 0$ implies that $\rho$ is GME. \end{theorem} Here, $\|\bullet\|_1$ is the trace norm, and the proof is laid out in full in Sec.~S2 of the Supplemental Material \cite{supplement}.
+Therefore, if the negativities in the center-of-mass Wigner function persist even after smoothing it with an appropriate filter function, there must be GME.
+As before, \cref{thm:GMN-reduced-state} also reduces to another bipartite witness studied in Refs.~\cite{GholipourShahandeh2016,JayachandranDynamics2023,ZawCertifiable2024} for $M=2$.

 A simple choice for the filter is to take $\mathcal{R}=\mathcal{R}_G$ to be Gaussian states.
-Then, up to translations $\alpha \to \alpha+\alpha_0$,
+Then, up to translations $\alpha \to \alpha+\alpha'$,

 This also allows us to recast the theorem by relating GME to another preexisting notion of nonclassicality in the literature due to \citet{nonclassicality-depth}.
-By substituting \cref{eq:filter-function-Gaussian} into \cref{thm:GMN-reduced-state}, with detailed steps in Sec.~(S3) of the Supplemental Material \cite{supplement}, we obtain the following:
+By substituting \cref{eq:filter-function-Gaussian} into \cref{thm:GMN-reduced-state}, with detailed steps in Sec.~S3 of the Supplemental Material \cite{supplement}, we obtain the following: